Fireworks Safety and Rules

 Michigan state law requires that consumer-grade fireworks only be ignited on personal property.
 It is illegal to ignite fireworks on public property (including parks, streets, and sidewalks), school property, church property, or another person’s property without their express permission.
 State law makes it illegal to discharge fireworks when intoxicated or under the influence of drugs.

-In Portage, the use of fireworks are only allowed on the following days, after 11:00 a.m.:
+In Portage, the use of fireworks is only allowed on the following days, after 11:00 a.m.:

 - December 31 until 1 AM on January 1